ValdemarGr/gql/docs/server/schema/output_types.md

 ```

 ## Enum
-`Enum` types, like `Scalar` types, are terminal types that consist of a name and non-empty bi-directional mapping from a scala type to a `String`:
+`Enum` types, like `Scalar` types, are types that consist of a name and non-empty bi-directional mapping from a Scala type to a `String`:
 ```scala mdoc:silent
 sealed trait Color
 object Color {